Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= WIP 1.9.17 =
+- Fixed frontend stock control.
+Now customers cannot order more items than available in stock.

 = 1.9.16 =
 - Fixed coupon was still applied to the product even if it's not allowed for it.